 Do you know someone that has been arrested and you want to find out what jail they’re in?

 In order to search who’s in jail at Pershing County Jail you have to go to their website and do an inmate lookup.

 The Pershing County Jail Inmate Search is a list of persons who were arrested and are now in jail, which includes status, bail amount (if applicable), and times you can visit.
 You can find information about anybody processed or released in the past 24-hour period.
 Jail inmates are listed alphabetically by last name.
 You’ll be able to find the information faster if you have the arrestee’s full name, birth date, or inmate ID Number.

 If the person you are looking for is locked up at a different jail you should look here, too: Nevada Jails

 A mugshot, or jail processing photo, is the photo that the jail takes during jail intake processing.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your full name and booking number will be on the mugshot, and they are kept on file.